slimdt/Fall-2019-CSCI-270-Networks-and-DataCommunications/Lectures/Chapter 1.md

   ### why multiple layers?
   1. We need a program/application to trasmit data.
   2. The program is complicated.
-  3. Every complicated program should have multiple layers, this is required by software engineering.
+  3. Every complicated program should have multiple layers, this is the principle of software engineering.

   #### without OSI layers
   ![OSI example 1](../Resources/ch1-osi1.png)